3D printing: Stringing, retraction, dry storage

 Goal: Ensure that the filament is not moist or of poor quality.
 Procedure:

-Success Check: After drying and storage, no more stringing problems, with other settings remaining the same.
+Success Check: After drying and storage, no more stringing problems with otherwise identical settings.

-At 33d.ch, a simple routine has proven effective: Spools that have been left open for too long or extrude visibly "rough" go into the filament dryer first before important orders.
+At 33d.ch, a simple routine has proven effective: spools that have been left open for a long time or extrude visibly "rough" go into the filament dryer first before important orders.
 This costs a few hours but ultimately saves significantly more time than reworking heavily stringed parts.
 (Source)

-This video shows you exactly one important step in adjusting retraction and provides good visual hints.
+This video shows you exactly one important step in setting retraction and provides good visual tips.

 Common Problems & Solutions